 Joan & EJ, Elk Grove, CA

-Our inn's English gardens are in full season from May through October.
+Our English garden is in full season from March through October.
 And here under our sunny patch of sky – courtesy of the Olympic Mountains' rain shadow – even winter is not without its color and beauty.
 Spring, of course, is a special time, with flowers in full riot and fawns about the grounds.
 Summer is glorious, as it can only be on Washington State's Olympic Peninsula.

 Spring begins in March, with daffodils and irises, tulips and forget-me-nots, and seamlessly turns into summer with poppies, lilies and lavender, lupine and daisies.

-Our garden holds literally hundreds of varieties of flowering plants, shrubs and trees, from amaryllis to wild lilac, from crocosmia to columbine.
+Our garden holds literally hundreds of varieties of flowering plants, shrubs and trees, from amaryllis to wild lilac, from camellia to crab apple.

 And roses in dozens of varieties and shades, colors and shapes.